Strydir/SSLoader/README.md

 2) Only tested on Windows10.
 3) Only tested at 1080i/p and 4k resolutions.
 4) PDF files can crash VRToolbox
+5) Version number shown is wrong.
+Has no impact on the program.

 -- Working on:
 1) Themes